 Tuition fees and financial aid

 CEU accepts applications from MATILDA candidates for CEU financial aid, including fellowship packages and tuition waivers on the basis of academic merit.
 In addition, CEU accepts fee-paying students for the MATILDA Program.
 CEU will interrupt financial aid for MATILDA students' during their study abroad period (yet see the information under "Student mobility" above).

 For general information on CEU entry requirements and application procedures click here.

+It is not necessary for applicants to the program to already have a BA in History.
 MATILDA applicants should possess a BA in a humanities/social science subject.
 Applicants must meet the general CEU admissions requirements (outlined on the main CEU website).

 How to apply?